 In Tripura, as a folk remedy, the seeds are used contraceptive, and abortifacient.
 The ½ teaspoon pastes in tablet form twice a day in empty stomach for 3 days just after completion of the menstrual period is used as Contraceptive.

 WARNING: This is for information.
 Do not TRY.
 This can be Lethal.

 Sciatica, Stiffness of the shoulder joint, paralysis, and other nervous diseases

 The seeds of Abrus precatorius reduced to a paste are recommended to be applied topically in sciatica, the stiffness of the shoulder joint, paralysis, and other nervous diseases.

 Gunja Bhadra Rasa is an Ayurvedic formulation with other ingredients to be used internally for Paraplegia.

 Gunja Bhadra Rasa

 The seeds of Abrus precatorius six parts, purified mercury three parts, purified sulfur twelve parts, neem seeds, Cannabis sativa leaves, and croton seeds, each one part is taken, rubbed together, and soaked for one day in each of the following fluids, namely, lemon juice, juice of the leaves of Cannabis sativa, of datura leaves, and of the leaves of Solarium nigrum (kakamachi).
 This medicine is given in doses of about eight grains, with rock salt, and asafetida in paraplegia.

 Take the root part to be chewed.
 The root 5 gm is taken, and chewed twice a day.
 This is done for 3 days.

-The root part of the plant is dried, and powdered.
+The root part of the plant are dried, and powdered.
 5 gm of this powder is taken with old gur twice a day for 5 days.

 Powder of leaf, and root is mixed with the stem bark of Crataeva adansonii, the stem of Coscinium fenestratum, Naravelia zeylanica, and seeds of Abrus precatorius.
-The mixture is heated with castor, coconut, and gingelly oils, and applied externally on affected places to treat rheumatism.
+The mixture is heated with castor, coconut, and gingelly oils, and applied externally on the affected places to treat rheumatism.

 Abrus Precatorius for Hair

 The efficacy studies on hair growth, and the antibacterial effect of the shodhita Gunja show the significant result in hair care.

 Dandruff, seborrhoeic dermatitis, prurigo (intensely itchy spots), and other skin diseases